Bridges helps No. 4 Villanova defeat No. 12 Gonzaga

 Gonzaga, which had not trailed by more than nine points in its first eight games, fell behind by as many as 17 points in the first half before trailing 43-30 at intermission.

 The Bulldogs committed 11 turnovers in the first half, equaling their field-goal total.
-They finished with 18.
+They finished with 19 turnovers.

+“The energy wasn’t there for us early for whatever reason,” Gonzaga coach Mark Few said.
+“If you don’t have that energy, Villanova is the type of team that will make you pay.
+They controlled the tempo because of their talent, but we made our share of mistakes.”

 Villanova’s guard play set the tone early with Bridges scoring 12 points and Booth 11 in the first half.
 They made 8 of 16 shots from the field while their teammates were 8 of 17.